 Business people bandy about words like strategy, innovation and culture all the time, but if you ask people to define what these words mean you’ll get very different answers.
-So when people repeat well-known phrases such as “culture eats strategy for breakfast” what they’re saying is that something (they can’t agree on) is more important than something else (they can’t agree on).
-Is it any wonder so many businesses are struggling in these uncertain times?
+So when people repeat well-known phrases such as “culture eats strategy for breakfast” what they’re saying is, something (they can’t agree on) is more important than something else (they can’t agree on).
+Is it any wonder many businesses are struggling in these uncertain times?

-So, where does culture come into this?
+So where does culture come into this?
 Well, any strategic decision that ‘goes against the grain’ of a business is destined to fail.
 If you don’t focus on what your customers really need, or develop the skills your people require to satisfy those needs, then you’re going to find yourself in trouble — no matter how quickly you do things.
-It’s at that point that the ‘thinkers’ (who created the strategy) start blaming the ‘doers’ for poor execution; while the ‘doers’ (rightly) start criticising the ‘thinkers’ for both ignoring what customers really need and expecting employees to implement strategies that they lack the skills or support for.
+It’s at this point that the ‘thinkers’ (who created the strategy) start blaming the ‘doers’ for poor execution; while the ‘doers’ start criticising the ‘thinkers’ for ignoring what customers really need and expecting employees to implement strategies that they lack the skills or support for.

 Therefore, it’s more correct to say, ‘culture eats BAD strategy for breakfast’.

 To overcome this problem culture and strategy need to ‘have lunch’: Decision-makers must get together with people from the frontline to identify the multiple WHERES in their landscape and discuss WHY these moves here make more sense than those moves there.
 Only when there’s agreement about WHY should attention turn to HOW you should do this.
 If you find that you’re incapable of executing those moves simply go back to your multiple WHERES and make different choices (and simultaneously work on developing those capabilities that you now know you need).